Virtual CAPS Services

 - Use the 24/7 Crisis Text Line: Text "LIONS" to 741741

-- Faculty and Staff: review and bookmark the Red Folder, a guide to help you recognize, respond, and refer students to the right resources
+- Faculty, Staff, Student Leaders, & others who connect with students: Review and bookmark the Red Folder, a guide to help you recognize, respond, and refer students to the right resources

 Virtual CAPS Chat

 Now with the convenience of online scheduling!

-CAPS Chat provides informal, drop-in consultation for students with counselors from Penn State Counseling and Psychological Services (CAPS).
-Sessions are free and no appointment is necessary.
-Students are seen on a first-come, first-served basis and meetings are no longer than 30 minutes.
+CAPS Chat provides informal consultation for students with counselors from Penn State Counseling and Psychological Services (CAPS).
+Meetings are free and no call to CAPS is necessary: same day scheduling is available online for both virtual and in-person meetings!
+Timeslots are available on a first-come, first-served basis.
+Meetings are no longer than 30 minutes.

 Simply follow online scheduling instructions on the CAPS Chat webpage to schedule your meeting during designated CAPS Chat hours.